Hrithvik49/Project_1_wiki/README.md

 - Random Page: Clicking “Random Page” in the sidebar should take user to a random encyclopedia entry.

 - Markdown to HTML Conversion: On each entry’s page, any Markdown content in the entry file should be converted to HTML before being displayed to the user.
-You may use the python-markdown2 package to perform this conversion, installable via pip3 install markdown2.
+You may use the python-markdown2 package to perform this conversion, installable via pip3 install markdown.

-:computer: &nbsp; **View Course [here](https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript)**

-:arrow_forward: &nbsp; **View Live Demo [here](https://youtu.be/CtuUdZtPxik)**
+:arrow_forward: &nbsp; **View Live Demo [here](https://youtu.be/UYJSRKNDG4s)**

-&nbsp;

-### Contribute

-Contributions are always welcome!
-Please create a PR to contribute.

-### :pencil: &nbsp; License

-This project is licensed under [MIT](https://opensource.org/licenses/MIT) license.

-### :man_astronaut: &nbsp; Show your support

-Give a ⭐️ if this project helped you!